Last week we interviewed Andrej Mirovic, a former Student Value Path‘s participant, who did a summer internship experience at Schroder in Milan.

 I arrived at Schroders exactly one week before Brexit was announced, so it was really interesting as I had the chance to see how a company manages a time of crisis.
 In this situation I was able to improve my communicational and relational skills which was pivotal to my working in a group”.

 How do you think you employed these skills in your following internship experience?

 “After my experience at Schroders I did a 6 months internship here in Milan at Glaxosmithkline Consumer Healthcare where, I dare say, I improved my existing skills and those learned at Schroders.
 At Glaxo I had to prepare a lot of reports and presentations, but I didn’t have any difficulties and I easily handled the required tools.
 Furthermore, I had to deal with my supervisor every day but I was confident about my relational skills, because I had bettered them.
 Working in Schroder also taught me to be organised, precise and to the point, such as keeping a things-to-do agenda to be more efficient; this proved to be a winning strategy when working at Glaxosmithkline”.

 What are you doing now?

 “Currently I am working at Be Consulting, another company here in Milan.
-My job is completely different from the one in Schroder.
-At the beginning I started looking for a job to match my interests, as in Schroder, but I couldn’t find anything.
+My job is completely different from the one in Schroders.
+At the beginning I started looking for a job to match my interests, as in Schroders, but I couldn’t find anything.
 So I decided to diversify my search and I was offered this job.
 I am very happy with it!”.